 They certainly do.

-Still, I thought it was worth running her problem past Southwest.
+Still, I thought it was worth running her problem past Southwest (our Southwest company contacts are listed here).
 The airline hadn’t bothered responding to her request for reimbursement, which is not at all like Southwest.

 Southwest Airlines flight attendants state that upon exiting the aircraft you lost consciousness, vomited, seemed lethargic and requested a place to lie down.